-Principle states: The Manager shall define strategic impact objectives for the portfolio or fund to achieve positive and measurable social or environmental effects, which are aligned with the Sustainable Development Goals (SDGs), or other widely accepted goals.
+The Manager shall define strategic impact objectives for the portfolio or fund to achieve positive and measurable social or environmental effects, which are aligned with the Sustainable Development Goals (SDGs), or other widely accepted goals.
 The impact intent does not need to be shared by the investee.
 The Manager shall seek to ensure that the impact objectives and investment strategy are consistent; that the scale and/or intensity of the intended impact is proportionate to the size of the investment portfolio.

-- We are the UK's development finance institution, wholly owned by the UK government.
-We help solve the biggest global development challenges by investing patient, flexible capital to support private sector growth and innovation.
-We invest to create more productive, sustainable and inclusive economies in Africa, Asia and the Caribbean, enabling people in those countries to build better lives for themselves and their communities. - We are sector-led in our approach to finding, creating and managing successful investments.
-This helps us better understand the markets we invest in, who the best partners are to work with, the opportunities and risks investees face, and how best to support them.
-Our investment teams focus on three sector groups: Financial services, Infrastructure and climate, and SMART industries (services, manufacturing, agriculture, real estate and technology). - In our 2022 2026 Technical Strategy, we outline three strategic impact objectives that respond to the opportunities and challenges we see in the countries we serve.
-We invest to achieve: - Productive development by raising the productivity of an economy so that it can support a decent standard of living for all; - Sustainable development helping transform the economy to reduce emissions, protect the environment and adapt to the changing climate; and - Inclusive development sharing the benefits of higher productivity and greater sustainability with poor and marginalised sections of society.
+- BII is the UK's development finance institution, wholly owned by the UK government.
+We have the objective to maximise our contribution to productive, sustainable and inclusive development, while remaining a financially sustainable organisation improving the lives of millions of people in Africa, Asia and the Caribbean. - Our focus on, and expertise in, key economic sectors is central to our approach to making successful investments.
+It helps us better understand the markets we invest in, who the best partners are to work with, the opportunities and risks investees face, and how best to support them.
+We have organised our investment teams to focus on the three sector groups: Financial services, Infrastructure & Climate and ITS (Industries, Technology and Services). - We are proud to be owned entirely by the UK Government.
+Our structure combines the best of private sector skills with public-spirited mission. - In our 2022 2026 Technical Strategy, BII outlines three strategic impact objectives that respond to the opportunities and challenges we see in the countries we serve.
+We will invest to achieve: - Productive development by raising the productivity of an economy so that it can support a decent standard of living for all; - Sustainable development helping transform the economy to reduce emissions, protect the environment and adapt to the changing climate; and - Inclusive development sharing the benefits of higher productivity and greater sustainability with poor and marginalised sections of society.